John Daly (golfer): Marriages

 Daly married Dale Crafton in 1987.
-They divorced in 1990.
+Crafton was a well-known hand model who came from a wealthy family in Arkansas.
+Daly was trying to support his wife and himself by making it to the PGA Tour.
+However, Daly was miserable living with Dale in her hometown of Blytheville.
+They divorced in 1990 due to irreconcilable differences.

 In summer 1992, he married his second wife, Bettye Fulford.
-They had a daughter, Shynah Hale.
+They had a daughter.
 In December 1992, Daly was charged with third-degree assault for throwing Bettye into a wall at their home near Denver.
 The actual circumstances of the incident remained unclear so far as public releases were concerned, since Bettye did not wish to pursue the matter.
 Daly has said in his autobiography that he did not, nor has he ever, hit or hurt a woman.

 After Daly's divorce with Fulford was finalized in 1995, he married Paulette Dean that same year.
-A daughter, Sierra Lynn, was born on June 1, 1995.
+A daughter was born on June 1, 1995.
 The couple divorced in 1999.

 On July 29, 2001, he married Sherrie Miller.
-Their son John Patrick Daly II was born July 23, 2003.
+Their son was born July 23, 2003.
 On June 8, 2007, Daly and Sherrie got into a fight at a restaurant in Memphis, Tennessee, site of that week's tour stop, the Stanford St. Jude Championship.
 Daly claims that later that night his wife attacked him with a steak knife.
 He showed up for his second round on Friday afternoon with cuts and scrapes across his face.
 Authorities were contacted by him and came to his house, but his wife had already fled the scene and taken their son with her.

 Sherrie (at some point) pleaded guilty to federal drug charges and was sentenced to a five-month prison term.
-On December 17, 2010, in Memphis, Circuit Court Judge Donna Fields awarded custody of the couple's seven-year-old son "Little John" to Daly, and jailed Sherrie for interfering with Daly's court-ordered visitation rights and other failures to abide by the court's orders in their ongoing divorce proceeding, saying "She is not following this court's orders.
+On December 17, 2010, in Memphis, Circuit Court Judge Donna Fields awarded custody of the couple's seven-year-old son to Daly, and jailed Sherrie for interfering with Daly's court-ordered visitation rights and other failures to abide by the court's orders in their ongoing divorce proceeding, saying "She is not following this court's orders.
 That is criminal contempt."